NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions

-In order to apply the same derivation strategy as the S-Norm, as illustrated in Fig.~\ref{fig:DHW_failure_rate} (b), the two $\ell 1$-Norms are reshaped into a single row, and four partitions are now rearranged as two sections: A and B. The length of section A is eventually ${h}+(n-{ l})$ by considering the fact ${ h} = { l} + \theta$, whereas we can see that the length of A is $n+\theta$.
-Largest number of errors/flips within raw bits $ f$ that still can not result in error or flip to the new transformed bit $\digamma$ is $(n+\theta)-n = \theta$.
+To apply the same derivation strategy as the S-Norm, as illustrated in Fig.~\ref{fig:DHW_failure_rate} (b), the two $\ell 1$-Norms are reshaped into a single row, and four partitions are now rearranged as two segments: A and B. The length of segment A is eventually ${h}+(n-{ l})$ by considering the fact ${ h} = { l} + \theta$, whereas we can see that the length of A is $n+\theta$.
+The largest number of errors/flips within raw bits $ {\bf f}$ that still can not result in error or flip to the transformed $\digamma$ bit is $(n+\theta)-n = \theta$.

-The rest formulating strategies are identical to the S-Norm.
-Using \circled{ 1} as an example, on the one hand, Case \circled{1}, if there is one raw bit in section B is flipped, it will increase the tolerance of the number of raw bits in section A that allows being flipped {\it without influencing bit $\digamma$}.
-On the other hand, Case \circled{2} flipping one raw bit in section A will potentially result in an error to the new bit $\digamma$.
-Furthermore, Case \circled{3}, supposing that section B's raw bits remain unchanged, if more than $\theta$ raw bits flipped in section A, the $\digamma$ will exhibit an error---flipping from `0' to `1'.
-To be precise, the transformed bit $\digamma$ {\it will not exhibit} error unless more than $\theta+i$ raw bits in section A flipping.
+The rest of the steps are identical to those in S-Norm.
+Using \circled{ 1} as an example, on the one hand, Case \circled{1}, if one raw bit in segment B is flipped, it will increase the tolerance of the number of raw bits in segment A which allows being flipped {\it without influencing $\digamma$} bit.
+On the other hand, Case \circled{2} flipping one raw bit in segment A will potentially result in an error to the $\digamma$ bit.
+Further, for Case \circled{3}, supposing that segment B's raw bits remain unchanged, if more than $\theta$ raw bits flipped in segment A, the ${\bf F}$ will exhibit an error---flipping from ``0'' to ``1''.
+To be precise, the transformed ${\bf F}$ {\it will not exhibit} error unless more than $\theta+i$ raw bits in segment A flip.

-Now, an extreme condition is considered as a starting point: as shown in the 3rd column in Fig.~\ref{fig:DHW_failure_rate}, we have two words, labeled with spatial index the ``first'' and the ``second''.
+Now, an extreme condition is considered as a starting point: as shown in the third column in Fig.~\ref{fig:DHW_failure_rate}, we have two words, labeled with spatial index the ``first'' and the ``second''.
 We denote the raw bits as $\ff_{\rm first}$ and $\ff_{\rm second}$, respectively.